GloballogicPractices/ECS-Kong/README.md

 - Also demonstrate deploy and destroy time provisioners in Terraform
 - Demostrate use of WeaveWorks networking in deploying the cluster and service discovery in ECS
 - Demonstrate use of overlay network for ECS
+- Demonstrate use of Cloudwatch-logs.
+A log group and stream is setup for log forwarding and aws logging driver is used.
+- Demonstrate cloud-init with Terraform